-The Supreme Court never ruled that a president couldn’t be sued in state court, but the justices never said he could be either — and they were a bit concerned about how a trial could affect the executive branch.
+The Supreme Court never ruled that a president couldn’t be sued in state court, but the justices never said he could be, either — and they were a bit concerned about how a trial could affect the executive branch.

-$24 club sandwich and fries
+The $24 sandwich and fries

 The Supreme Court ruled in 1968 that no one can sue the president for what he does as part of his role in the White House; the office has what the justices called “absolute immunity.”
-So nearly two decades later, when Paula Jones sued President Bill Clinton for sexual harassment, she argued that the alleged crime took place before he was president.
+Nearly two decades later, when Paula Jones sued President Bill Clinton for sexual harassment, she argued that the alleged crime took place before he was president.

 For her part, Zervos claims to have known what Trump ordered in his hotel room that night: a $24 club sandwich and fries.
-Trump even complained about the price and made sure the hotel employee who delivered his meal, didn’t see Zervos, according to the lawsuit.
+Trump even complained about the price and made sure the hotel employee who delivered his meal didn’t see Zervos, according to the lawsuit.
 That room service receipt will likely end up as evidence.